Joins

 ON table1.column = table2.column

-This is equivalent to SELECT FROM comma-separated sources with WHERE Clause:
+This is equivalent to a SELECT from comma-separated sources with a WHERE clause:

 SELECT columns